code4app/AppleScript/README.md

 AppleScript
 ===========

-apple script for some terminal commands
+apple script for some terminal

+include deleve all svn files
+include php apigen command